cabo/voucher/draft-richardson-anima-rfc8366bis.md

 administrator is clearly expected to initiate revocation of any domain identity certificates (as is normal in PKI solutions).

-Similarly,they are expected to contact the MASA to indicate that an outstanding (presumably short lifetime) voucher should be blocked from automated renewal.
+Similarly, they are expected to contact the MASA to indicate that an outstanding (presumably short lifetime) voucher should be blocked from automated renewal.
 Protocols for voucher distribution are